Terms and Conditions

 8.2 Provided that we receive reasonable notice, then on receipt of a request from you we shall make available to you all information reasonably necessary to demonstrate our compliance with our obligations as a Processor under GDPR, and shall contribute to audits and inspections, where we are reasonably able to do so.

-9.1 You must pay for the Service(s) in accordance with our current fee structure which will be detailed in the Order Confirmation.
+9.1 You must pay for the Service(s) in accordance with our current fee structure which is detailed in your invoices.

 9.2 Payment will not be deemed to have been made until the funds have cleared our account.
-You will pay for the Service(s) by an approved payment method as detailed on the Order Confirmation We will collect and you will pay our fees in advance on a monthly basis.
+You will pay for the Service(s) by an approved payment method as detailed in your invoices.
+We will collect and you will pay our fees in advance on a monthly basis.

 9.3 Due to the ongoing nature of the Service your chosen payment method may require a limit to be placed on the amount we can bill you for each month.
 We will usually request a limit higher than the amount of your current Services subscription so that you have the flexibility of being able to increase the Services you wish to receive without needing to cancel your contract and start a new one.